-- Students applying for financial assistance are encouraged to do so online through the StudentAid BC website. - Students register for a StudentAid BC account to submit an application online or request or download a paper application, , including the StudentAid BC Student Guide booklet, all appendices and the Instructions booklet and inserts from the StudentAid BC website - Students are aware of the terms and conditions for receiving student assistance detailed in the "Declaration" section of the StudentAid BC application. - Students understand that by signing the application form, they are assuming full responsibility and accountability for the information in it. - Students understand that they are legally required to repay their loans and that their student loans will become a part of their financial history and may affect their future financial credit rating. - Students know of their responsibility to keep StudentAid BC informed of any changes to their initial application information, including address changes. - Students know to keep a copy of all student loan documentation in a personal file at home for future reference. - Students are reminded that they should not share their StudentAid BC IDs and passwords with anyone, including parents, spouses and institution officials.
+- Students applying for financial assistance are encouraged to do so online through the StudentAid BC website. - Students register for a StudentAid BC account to submit an application online.
+New students will need to have their identities verified prior to accessing the online application. - Students review the StudentAid BC Student Guide booklet available on the StudentAid BC website - Students are aware of the terms and conditions for receiving student assistance detailed in the "Declaration" section of the StudentAid BC application. - Students understand that by signing the application form, they are assuming full responsibility and accountability for the information in it. - Students understand that they are legally required to repay their loans and that their student loans will become a part of their financial history and may affect their future financial credit rating. - Students know of their responsibility to keep StudentAid BC informed of any changes to their initial application information, including address changes. - Students know to keep a copy of all student loan documentation in a personal file at home for future reference. - Students are reminded that they should not share their StudentAid BC IDs and passwords with anyone, including parents, spouses and institution officials.